Get a quote

 1. Find a safe place to stay

 You likely won’t be able to stay in your home for some time after a house fire.
 In fact, you should not go into your house until the fire department gives the okay.
 This means that you need to find a safe place for you, your family, and any pets to stay.
-Doing this may require you call:
+Doing this may require you to call:

 • Friends or family.